In Chicago, gun deaths take no holiday

 On Friday, White House deputy press secretary Sarah Huckabee Sanders drew the wrath of some Chicagoans when she said crime in the city is "driven by morality more than anything else."
 She was responding to a question about whether easy access to guns contributed to the high murder rate.

-The Rev. Michael Pfleger, the activist pastor of Chicago's Faith Community of St. Sabina, responded to the claim on Facebook:
+Pfleger, the activist pastor, responded to the claim on Facebook:

 "ARE YOU KIDDING ME??
 It's one thing to send out bizarre dysfunctional Tweets, but when the White House which has never taken the time to come and talk to folks in the community about the violence now MAKES A (JUDGMENT) STATEMENT ABOUT THE CHARACTER AND MORALITY OF PEOPLE IN CHICAGO you have crossed the damn line."